Pérez Meléndez

 About

 Professor José Juan Pérez Meléndez is a historian of Latin America and the Caribbean who specializes on nineteenth-century Brazil in broad Atlantic and world history contexts.
 His research centers on political, business and migratory dynamics that have shaped governmental mechanisms of population control and transport in the Americas.
 Before arriving at Davis, Professor Pérez Meléndez completed a postdoctoral stay as a Max Weber Fellow at the European University Institute in Florence.
-His forthcoming book, titled Peopling for Profit in Imperial Brazil: Directed Migrations and the Business of Nineteenth-Century Colonization, charts the formation of early migration policy in Brazil in counterpoint to global processes and will be published by Cambridge University Press in early 2024.
+His first book, titled Peopling for Profit in Imperial Brazil: Directed Migrations and the Business of Nineteenth-Century Colonization (2024), charts the formation of early migration policy in Brazil in counterpoint to global processes.
+He is currently working on two different book projects: one surveying the functional meanings of monarchism across post-independence Latin America, and the other detailing a company/environmental history of the leading navigation company in the Brazilian Empire.

 Prof. Pérez Meléndez also focuses on the Caribbean as a secondary field of research.
 His current work on the region is twofold.
-On the one hand, he is examining nineteenth-century slavery in the context of the illegal slave trade between Puerto Rico and the Lesser Antilles.
-On the other hand, using a more public history approach, he is studying formal debates on Puerto Rican decolonization from the 1950s onward.
+On the one hand, he is examining nineteenth-century slavery in the context of the illegal slave trade among Puerto Rico, the Lesser Antilles and Cuba.
+On the other hand, he is engaged in the public history of formal debates on Puerto Rican decolonization from the 1950s onward.

 Research Focus